SAP-samples/abap-cheat-sheets/16_Data_Types_and_Objects.md

 - The ABAP Dictionary (DDIC) serves as a persistent repository for type definitions represented by dictionary objects.
 - These objects constitute global data types that are accessible by other repository objects.
+- For many of the classic DDIC objects, which are still supported in [ABAP Cloud](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenabap_cloud_glosry.htm), CDS-based successor objects are available.
 - Find a high-level overview in the [ABAP Dictionary](26_ABAP_Dictionary.md) cheat sheet.
+- Note that there are predefined global types available.
+However, in ABAP Cloud, only [released APIs](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenreleased_api_glosry.htm) can be used there.

 <p align="right"><a href="#top">⬆️ back to top</a></p>